jbanti/WhatsApp-Emoji/README.md

 Click [here](https://emojipedia.org/whatsapp/) to see all emojis in this pack.

 ## Compatibility
-- Works on Stock and Samsung roms.
+- Works on Stock Android and Samsung roms.

 ## Requirements
 - Rooted with [Magisk](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445).